-The faults listed in the table - \Leftrightarrow Table on page 100 below will lead to the system being switched off.
+The faults described in the table - Table on page 84- result in the system being switched off.

 The time delay between detection of the fault and shut-down of the system, will depend on the type of fault.
 During this delay period, the associated fault alert will flash at the bottom.
 The system will shut down in stages: